top of page

 • Increase productivity

-A word of caution, please be careful with yourself.
-If pain occurs whilst carrying out these stretches, you are advised to stop.
-These stretches should feel good and not like a punishment so move gently and enjoy.
+A word of caution: Please be careful with yourself.
+If pain occurs while you are carrying out these stretches, you are advised to stop.
+These stretches should feel good and not like a punishment, so move gently and enjoy.

 1. Shoulder rolls

 Why?
-We have a tendency to drop our shoulders forwards when sitting, creating bad posture which can lead to back pain.
+We tend to drop our shoulders forward when sitting, creating a poor posture that leads to back pain.
 This is an easy movement to do regularly throughout the day to get those shoulders moving.

-Here’s how…Lift your shoulders up, towards your ears, as high as you can.
+Here’s how…Lift your shoulders as high as possible, towards your ears.
 Slowly roll your shoulders back and around, pushing them to their maximum position in each direction.
 Aim for 3-5 times, forwards and backwards.

 2. Neck stretch

 Why?
-Have you ever noticed how your shoulders start to move towards your ears when you're stressed?
-We tend to gather up tension in our shoulders which can ache by the end of the day.
+Have you ever noticed how your shoulders start moving towards your ears when stressed?
+We tend to gather tension in our shoulders, which can ache by the end of the day.
 This exercise will help you stretch these muscles.

 Here's how….

-Sit up straight, near the front of the chair.
-Place your left hand on the edge of the chair, place your right hand on the left side of the head and gently pull over to the right.
+Sit up straight near the front of the chair.
+Place your left hand on the edge of the chair, your right hand on the left side of your head, and gently pull over to the right.

 You should feel a stretch on the left side of your neck.
-Do this for 30 seconds, 3 times on each side.
+Do this for 30 seconds, three times on each side.

 3. Upper back stretch

 Why?
-These muscles can become very tense when sitting, particularly if you’re sitting looking down at your laptop or phone for long periods.
+These muscles can become very tense when sitting, particularly if you look down at your laptop or phone for long periods.

 Here’s how...

 From a seated posture, stretch your arms straight out in front of you.
-Twist your arms so that your palms are facing out, away from each other.
+Twist your arms so your palms face out, away from each other.
 Cross your arms so that your palms are now touching.
-Reach your arms forwards as you relax your head down.
+Reach your arms forward as you relax your head down.

 4. Door frame chest opener

 Why?
-This stretch is great for opening up the front of your shoulders and chest, improving your posture.
-I mentioned above that we have a tendency to drop our shoulders forward, this can be the result of tight chest muscles.
+This stretch is excellent for opening up the front of your shoulders and chest, improving your posture.
+I mentioned above that we tend to drop our shoulders forward; this can be the result of tight chest muscles.

-Here’s how…Stand in a doorway, place your arms up on the door frame and place one foot forward through the doorway.
-Your forearms should be along the door frame and your upper arms horizontal to the ground.
+Here’s how…Stand in a doorway, put your arms up on the door frame, and put one foot forward through the doorway.
+Your forearms should be along the door frame, and your upper arms should be horizontal to the ground.
 Bend your front knee until a stretch is felt along the front of your chest and/or shoulders.
-Take some deep breaths there and hold the stretch for around 30 seconds to one minute.
+Take some deep breaths and hold the stretch for around 30 seconds to one minute.

 5. Trunk stretch